karuppiah7890/issues-info/kubernetes-sigs/cluster-api-provider-azure/issue-1716/STORY.md

 - Discuss about how and what kind of updates we would do when public IP specs change.
 I mean, there are only a few fields in the public IP spec that are possibly mutable - name and resource group are immutable, so remaining is DNS Name and isIPv6.
 I doubt if we can change an IPv4 public IP to IPv6 - I mean, even if the Azure API allows, that's still a big change, like major, huge!
 And a breaking change too I think.
 So, I doubt if that's okay and allowed.
 Gotta check the webhooks and the validation fields to see if the mutation is allowed based on how the boolean is set
 - Add test for `PublicIPSpecs` implemented in `azure/scope/cluster.go`, in `azure/scope/cluster_test.go`.
 There are no tests for it as of now and it has too much logic!
 - Check if the tests `TestDeletePublicIP` and `TestReconcilePublicIP` can run in parallel.
 I can see their sub tests can run in parallel among the respective subtests.
 Wondering if we need to put a `t.Parallel` at the top level too so that the top level tests are also triggered simultaneously.
 Gotta check more on it if there are downsides to not putting `t.Parallel` at the top level / upsides to putting `t.Parallel` at the top level

+- Fix test errors in `azure/services/bastionhosts/bastionhosts_test.go` - it's due to renaming of publicips client `CreateOrUpdate` method to `CreateOrUpdateAsync` method.
+Not sure where the old method was getting called as part of `azure/services/bastionhosts/bastionhosts.go`'s `Reconcile` method.
+Gotta dig in.
+In `main` also there's no create or update calls in the actual code, just in test.
+In `main`, commenting out the expectation done using mock method calls still passes the tests.
+It's weird.
+Some of them have to fail and fail with proper error.
+It's weird, gotta dig in and understand what's going on.
+Branch `remove-unnecessary-method-call-expectations-from-bastion-host-test`

+---

+Maybe just write one test in `azure/services/publicips/client_test.go` which checks if the wiring up is all good

+Write many tests in `spec_test.go` for `Parameters` method as that's where a lot of logic would go in!
+The tests from `azure/services/publicips/publicips_test.go` for different small logic should go in there, for configuring public ip spec to a azure resource

+---